SimpleDataLabsInc/prophecy-docs/docs/SQL/gems/transformations/deduplicate.md

 ---
-title: Flatten Schema
+title: Deduplicate
-id: flatten-schema
+id: deduplicate
 description: Understand how to use transformation gems, use expressions, and use variables
-sidebar_position: 4
+sidebar_position: 5
 tags:
   - aggregate
   - groupby